lexibank/tlopo/out/vol3/chapter7.md

 [^9]: [Geraghty](../references.md#source-Geraghty2004) ([2004](../references.md#source-Geraghty2004): 86--87) suggests that the Fijian form makosoi can be analysed as mako 'a forest tree, Cyatho- calyx sp.' and soi, perhaps 'cut'.
 In view of the cognate set given here it seems more likely that the Fijian form reflects metathesis, perhaps as a result of folk-etymologising.
 However, on this hypothesis Fijian-s- (for †-o-) remains unexplained.

 [^10]: Two tall Dillenia species, D. papuana and D. montana grow respectively in the lowlands of the southeast peninsula of New Guinea and in the highlands (Corm & Damas 2006).
 Another, D. salomonensis, is reported from the Solomons ([Kwa'ioloa & Burt 2001](../references.md#source-KwaioloaandBurt2001): 140, [Hviding 2005](../references.md#source-Hviding2005): 120).
-The smaller D. biflora is found in Van- uatu and in Fiji ([Wheatley 1992](../references.md#source-Wheatley1992): 790, [Keppel et al. 2005](../references.md#source-Keppeletal2005) .)
+The smaller D. biflora is found in Vanuatu and in Fiji ([Wheatley 1992](../references.md#source-Wheatley1992): 790, [Keppel et al. 2005](../references.md#source-Keppeletal2005) .)

 [^11]: Final-uy is unexplained.

-[^12]: [Gardner & Pawley](../references.md#source-GardnerandPawley2006) ([2006](../references.md#source-GardnerandPawley2006)) attribute the name to the fact that its leaves are 'not unlike those of the breadfruit', since it appears to be a reduplication of Wayan kulu 'breadfruit' (< POc &ast;kuluR, ch, 9, [§4](#s-4)).
+[^12]: [Gardner & Pawley](../references.md#source-GardnerandPawley2006) ([2006](../references.md#source-GardnerandPawley2006)) attribute the name to the fact that its leaves are 'not unlike those of the breadfruit', since it appears to be a reduplication of Wayan kulu 'breadfruit' (< POc &ast;kuluR, ch, 9, §4).
 The Fijian forms reflect metathesis of the second and third vowels and this has perhaps generated a folk etymology associating the Wayan form with 'breadfruit' .

 [^13]: Proto Erakor-Tafea is the immediate putative ancestor of S Efate and Proto Southern Vanuatu.